ArchanaAllishe/bioinformatics-analysis-workflows/README.md

 ---

-### 2. Read Alignment — STAR
+## 2. Read Alignment — STAR

-FASTQ reads do not contain information about their genomic origin. **STAR** aligns the paired reads to the human reference genome and accounts for RNA-seq reads that span exon-exon splice junctions.
+FASTQ files contain sequencing reads but do not indicate where those reads originated in the genome.

-Files sharing the same sample prefix are aligned together:
+**STAR** aligns paired-end RNA-seq reads to the human reference genome and handles reads spanning exon-exon splice junctions.

 ```text
 NM_4_R1.fastq.gz + NM_4_R2.fastq.gz